spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

   - /docs/en/ht-data-import
 ---

-The following article describes how to build your data importer for a specific type.
-All steps in this article are built on the real-life example for importing product images.
+The following document describes how to build your data importer for a specific type.
+All steps in this document are built on the real-life example for importing product images.

 {% info_block infoBox "File Import Formats" %}